Recommended wedding Suppliers

 We have only one recommendation for wedding stationery: Arbee.
 Rachel’s work is sublime and she’s an absolute pleasure to work with.
 If you’re going the DIY route, Kaizen print in Belfast are great for printing out table plans, numbers and place settings that you might’ve designed yourself.

-Ruth Corry is one of the best harpists we’ve seen at a wedding… ok, we aren’t experts in harp but we love good music beautifully played, and Ruth is great for that.
-Arco string quartet features members of the ulster orchestra and we’ve seen them play everything from sweet adagios to Arcade Fire.
+Ok, we aren’t experts in harp but we love good music beautifully played, and Ruth Corry is great for that.
+Arco string quartet feature members of the ulster orchestra and we’ve seen them play everything from sweet adagios to Arcade Fire.
 Rachel Toman has one of the most gorgeous voices we've heard and brilliant wedding repertoire suitable for religious and civil ceremonies.

 Bands and DJs

 We have to admit that we like our music a little bit different rather than the usual wedding cliches.
 Dance Til Tomorrow have 2, 5 and 7 piece wedding bands as well as great DJs - they also do ceremony and drinks reception music.
 If you’re looking for something with a more Irish feel, the Rare Oul Stuff are a great bunch of lads and can cover your ceremony, drinks reception and evening.